zapier/zapier-platform-cli/README-source.md

 There are two primary ways to make HTTP requests in the Zapier platform:

 1. **Shorthand HTTP Requests** - these are simple object literals that make it easy to define simple requests.
 2. **Manual HTTP Requests** - you use `z.request([url], options)` to make the requests and control the response.
-Use this when you need to change options for certain requests (for all requests, use middleware)
+Use this when you need to change options for certain requests (for all requests, use middleware).

 There are also a few helper constructs you can use to reduce boilerplate: